 We entered into a shared services agreement, dated March 1, 2008, with Everest Operations Management LLC (formerly, Windsor Energy Resources LLC), or Everest, an entity controlled by Wexford, our equity sponsor.
 Under this agreement, Everest provided us with administrative and payroll services and office space in Oklahoma City, Oklahoma and we reimbursed Everest in an amount determined by Everest's management based on estimates of the amount of office space provided and the amount of its employees' time spent performing services for us.
 The reimbursement amounts were determined based upon underlying salary costs of employees performing Company related functions, payroll, revenue or headcount relative to other companies managed by Everest, or specifically identified invoices processed, depending on the nature of the cost.
 The initial term of the shared services agreement with Everest was two years.
-Since the expiration of such two-year period on March 1, 2010, the agreement, by its terms, continued on a month-to-month basis.
-For the years ended December 31, 2012, 2011 and 2010, we incurred total costs to Everest of approximately \$4.4 million, \$10.1 million and \$8.0 million, respectively, and at December 31, 2012, 2011 and 2010, we owed \$13,000, \$0.8 million and \$0.4 million, respectively, to Everest under this shared services agreement.
-For the six months ended June 30, 2013, we incurred total costs to Everest of approximately \$109,000 and, at June 30, 2013, owed approximately \$16,000 to Everest under this shared services agreement.
+Since the expiration of such two-year period on March 1, 2010, the agreement, by its terms, continued on a month-to-month basis until we discontinued all services under this shared services agreement prior to the closing of our initial public offering.
+For the years ended December 31, 2012, 2011 and 2010, we incurred total costs to Everest of approximately \$4.4 million, \$10.0 million and \$8.0 million, respectively, and at December 31, 2012, 2011 and 2010, we owed \$0.0 million, \$0.8 million and \$0.4 million, respectively, to Everest under this shared services agreement.

-Effective January 1, 2012, we entered into an additional shared services agreement with Everest under which we provide Everest and, at its request, certain of its affiliates with consulting, technical and administrative services, including payroll, human resources administration, accounts payable and treasury services.
+Effective January 1, 2012, we entered into a shared services agreement with Everest under which we provide Everest and, at its request, certain of its affiliates with consulting, technical and administrative services, including payroll, human resources administration, accounts payable and treasury services.
 The initial term of this shared services agreement is two years.
 Upon expiration of the initial term, the agreement will continue on a month-to-month basis until cancelled by either party upon thirty days' prior written notice.
 Everest, or its affiliates, reimburse us for our dedicated employee time and administrative costs based on the pro rata share of time our employees spend performing these services, including pro rata benefits and bonuses of such employees.
-For the six months ended June 30, 2013 and the year ended December 31, 2012, Everest and its affiliates reimbursed us \$0.8 million and \$2.1 million, respectively, for services and overhead under this shared services agreement and, at June 30, 2013 and December 31, 2012, Everest and its affiliates owed us \$0 and \$1,000, respectively.
+For the year ended December 31, 2012, Everest and its affiliates reimbursed us \$2.1 million for services and overhead under this shared services agreement and, at December 31, 2012, Everest and its affiliates owed us \$0.0 million.